Mycroft-s/MycroftMeng.github.io/_publications/FMVML.md

 real-world applications, concerns over data confidentiality and security often prevent data exchange or fusion across different sources, leading to the challenging issue of data islands.
-To tackle this problem, we propose a general federated multi-view multilabel classification method, FMVML, which integrates a novel multi-view multi-label classification technique into a federated learning framework.
+To tackle this problem, we propose a general federated multi-view multi-label classification method, FMVML, which integrates a novel multi-view multi-label classification technique into a federated learning framework.
 This approach enables cross-view feature fusion and multi-label semantic classification while preserving the data privacy of each independent source.
-Within this federated framework, we first extract view-specific information from each individual client to capture unique characteristics and then consolidate consensus information from different views on the global server to represent shared features.
+Within this federated framework, we first extract view-specific information from each individual client to capture unique characteristics and then consolidate consensus information from different views on the global server to represent shared features.
 Unlike previous methods, our approach enhances cross-view fusion and semantic expression by jointly capturing both feature and semantic aspects of specificity